Richard Zeits Positions For 2017, Part 2: Oil M&A Likely To Accelerate As Oil Recovers

 JL: Continuing with the M&A theme, which companies do you see as being the most likely acquirers/targets going into 2017?
 Do you see distressed sales slowing down with the recovery in oil/gas prices?

 RZ: In the E&P space, the M&A market has been dominated - in terms of aggregate dollar volume - by high-quality properties offered by non-distress sellers.
-A typical transaction is an exit by private equity, with the acquirer being a well-established publicly traded E&P operator.
+A typical transaction is an exit by private equity, with the acquirer being a well-established publicly-traded E&P operator.

 Over the last 3-4 years, private equity actively participated in the land grab in oil shales, funding a myriad of private entities and in aggregate accumulating vast acreage lease holdings.
-In most cases, however, private equity-backed entities are not equipped to operate properties in full field development mode, as it typically requires an extensive, operations-focused organization with significant head counts, which is different from the organizational format in acreage accumulation mode.
+In most cases, however, private equity-backed entities are not equipped to operate properties in full field development mode, as it typically requires an extensive, operations-focused organization with significant headcounts, which is different from the organizational format in acreage accumulation mode.

 Lease retention and full development also tend to be highly capital-intensive undertakings that often cannot deliver the type of return on investment that private equity funds target.
 In the transition to development, access to external capital becomes an important component of the business plan.
-It is no surprise that publicly traded companies have been the most active buyers of resource-rich properties.
+It is no surprise that publicly-traded companies have been the most active buyers of resource-rich properties.

 As public market investors have demonstrated strong - and I would argue, visionary - appetite for resource play risk, we have seen a tsunami of acreage divestitures by private equity-sponsored entities and private operators.
 The bulk of the transactions has taken place in the Permian Basin, Anadarko Basin and the Marcellus.
 The transaction pipeline of this type remains quite full.
 We expect a large number of additional deal announcements in the first half of 2017.